aws-samples/aws-lex-web-ui/README-connect-live-chat.md

 5. Change the ConnectPromptForNameMessage if desired
 6. Change the ConnectWaitForAgentMessage if desired
 7. Change the wait message interval, ConnectWaitForAgentMessageIntervalInSeconds, from 60 seconds to some other value if desired.
+8. Change the ConnectAgentJoinedMessage if desired. {Agent} will be replaced by the agent's name.
+9. Change the ConnectAgentLeftMessage if desired. {Agent} will be replaced by the agent's name.
+10. Change the ConnectChatEndedMessage if desired
+11. Change ConnectAttachChatTranscript to true if you would like to also attach the chat transcript as a file.
+This will also require enabling chat attachments in the Amazon Connect instance, as noted above in the Configure a Connect Instance section of this document.

 THe last two properties adjust the message displayed while the user is waiting for an agent and frequency of this message.
 You can also control this type behavior from the contact flow.
 If using the contact flow to display wait